 Chances are you've had a co-worker or friend who has suffered from such terrible headaches that they've gone to get acupuncture—and now swear by it.
 The process of using needles to stimulate key areas of the body to release energy was actually founded in China many years ago.
-A 2005 study in the British Medical Journal found that the use of acupuncture was actually able to reduce the number of tension headaches in patients by almost one half.
+A recent study in the British Medical Journal determined that the use of acupuncture was actually able to reduce the number of tension headaches in patients by almost one half.
 The treatment is also more generally thought to help ease chronic pain, especially in cancer patients when used in conjunction with other therapies.

 This lesser-known practice involves soaking in hot and cold baths to heal ailments—it often involves salty water from places like the Dead Sea or from sulfur springs.
 The idea is that the absorption of the water or components of it (like sulfur) fight illness in the body.
-Although most studies are inconclusive as to its effectiveness, one study shows it may help those suffering from arthritis.
+Although most studies are inconclusive as to its effectiveness, one study shows it may help those suffering from fibromyalgia.

 This practice revolves around how the body’s structure—usually the spine—affects the rest of your body’s functions.
 Often times, spinal adjustments or tweaks are made to alleviate pain in other areas.
-Researchers believe chiropractic may treat a variety of ailments including low-back pain, asthma, carpal tunnel syndrome and headaches.
+Researchers believe chiropractic may treat a variety of ailments including low-back pain, asthma, carpal tunnel syndrome, and headaches.
 A 2013 study found that chiropractic therapy decreased pain and improved function in patients 18 to 35 when used alongside standard medical care.

 Naturopathic medicine is a combination of traditional methods and approaches from 19th-century Europe that "heal" with nature.
 This practice looks to dietary and lifestyle changes, taking herbs and dietary supplements, and using acupuncture and exercise to keep your body healthy.
 No specific studies prove the overall effectiveness of naturopathy, but it's believed to help with migraines, diabetes, asthma, and depression, among other things.

 Reflexology revolves around applying pressure to certain points on the feet, hands or ears.
 These reflex points are thought to specifically connect to organs in our body.
 It's believed that pressing them helps to keep us healthy (for example, when a practitioner places their thumb on a certain part of the foot, it's thought to help bladder function).
-Reflexology is linked to treating cardiovascular problems, PMS and sinusitis, among other things.
-One study found that 55% of patients experienced relief for their headaches and migraines through the use of reflexology.
+Reflexology is linked to treating cardiovascular problems, PMS, and sinusitis, among other things.
+One study found that 55 percent of patients experienced relief for their headaches and migraines through the use of reflexology.